How to enable full disk encryption after install? #58

 Could reinstall OVH VPS to activate encryption but this is too heavy.

-do not know how to do so and would be interested in doing so.
+does not know how to do so and would be interested in doing so.
+It is still the case as of 21/10/25, source: oral physically.

 Maybe can somehow access raw ext4 in encrypted container, then just copy with